 A couple of weeks ago, I took my 6-year-old and 9-year-old to a Weezer concert.
 We had so much fun, dancing and singing to the songs we love.
 It was my first time seeing Weezer, and for both boys (barring my 9-year-old's Sting concert at 11-months-old) it was their first show.
 It is definitely something we want to do again.

-Seeing mom working so hard to bring their baby out?
-Making noises that seem more appropriate coming from a howling monkey instead of a human?
+Seeing the pregnant person working so hard to bring their baby out?
+Making noises that seem more appropriate coming from a howler monkey instead of a human?
 Watching things that maybe one has only seen on Discovery Health Channel through half-closed eyes?
 The blood, sweat, and tears of it all?
-Does that answer your question?
+Does that answer your question

 I picked this book up in my favorite used bookstore here in Chico, aptly called, "The Bookstore."
 I was familiar with the Leonard Cohen song, but as I read I realized I hadn't truly absorbed the words.
 Being pulled towards things that have to do with mothers, babies, and birth, I fell in love with the book.
 Not only are the words appropriate to so many birth stories, coupled with Matisse pictures, the treasure comes alive in your hands.

-The excitement that surrounds an expectant mother starts building as soon as the good news is shared.
-As her burgeoning belly grows so does attention from others.
+The excitement that surrounds an expectant parent starts building as soon as the good news is shared.
+As their burgeoning belly grows so does attention from others.
 Baby’s arrival brings relatives, friends, and neighbors…at first.
 But as the much-awaited birth comes and goes, so do the people.
-Often this can leave a new mother feeling isolated, tired, and depressed.
+Often this can leave a new parent feeling isolated, tired, and depressed.

 Q. What is your feeling about taking clients that have the same due date?

 The first thing that I'd want to do...